DamyrFr/useless-bucket/README.md

 # Useless bucket

-All of you know what is a [useless box](https://en.wikipedia.org/wiki/Useless_machine) !
+Everyone knows what is a [useless box](https://en.wikipedia.org/wiki/Useless_machine) !

 But we are at the cloud age, and we need an cloud version of the useless box.
 So I have create this project, to build this.